 The same applies to a seamless booking process.
 By breezing through the booking steps, they’ll believe that check-in and the experience itself will run smoothly, too.
 And finally, using digital waivers will let them know you take safety and your business seriously, as well as stay up to date with technology.

 There are plenty of third-party waiver services you can use for your tour, activity, and rental business.
 But it’s a much better idea to get an online booking system with built-in digital waivers.
 That way, you don’t have to pay extra because it’s included in a plan.
-Nor do you have to find a booking software provider that supports the specific integration.
+Nor do you have to find tour operator software that supports the specific integration.

 Luckily, you don’t have to look any further.
 Checkfront comes with built-in digital waivers — for Plus and Enterprise plans — that check off everything you need from the service.
 That includes: